 Key takeaways:

-~ TNF-alpha (tumor necrosis factor alpha) is an inflammatory cytokine produced by the immune system to fight off pathogens and cancer cells.
+- TNF-alpha (tumor necrosis factor alpha) is an inflammatory cytokine produced by the immune system to fight off pathogens and cancer cells.

-~ Genetic variants can increase your susceptibility to chronically elevated TNF-alpha.
+- Genetic variants can increase your susceptibility to chronically elevated TNF-alpha.

 What is TNF Alpha?

-Inflammatory signaling molecule: Calling in the troops
+Inflammatory signaling molecule: TNF calls up the troops

 We think of redness, swelling, heat, and pain as inflammation, such as what happens after getting injured.
 However, the inflammatory response is also vital in fighting off bad bacteria, viruses, or fungi.